-I’m a huge fan of breakfast, so I may be biased when I say that no trip “up north” is complete without a stop to The Original Pancake House.
-It doesn’t matter if we are heading up to Mackinac Island, St. Ignace, or Rose City, we’ll make a pit stop here every time.
-You HAVE to try their strawberry and cream crêpes, they blow my mind every time!
-Menu unavailable online.
+I’m a huge fan of breakfast, so I may be biased when I say that no trip “up north” is complete without a stop at The Original Pancake House.
+It doesn’t matter if we are heading up to Mackinac Island, St. Ignace, or Rose City.
+We’ll make a pit stop here every time.
+You HAVE to try their strawberry and cream crêpes.
+They blow my mind every time!
+Menu is unavailable online.

 Vintage Chophouse & Wine Bar

 We loved dining at Vintage Chophouse & Wine Bar so much, that I made an entire post about it, which you can view here.
 Their crab cakes, fresh organic salads, and fish dishes are so scrumptious, you’ll wish you had room to eat even more.

 Where to Shop